Challenging a section 21 notice in court

 standard procedure

-The main difference is that there may not be a court hearing with the accelerated procedure.
+The main difference is you may not have a court hearing with the accelerated procedure.

 Accelerated procedure